 Don’t even ask if you can attend part of the retreat only!
 Appreciated that not everyone can take a Monday off work, but that’s just how the schedule panned out this year.

-- Bringing correct change is handy!
+- So that’s 3700 baht if you are joining the mini-vans.
+Bringing correct change is handy!

 - Please avoid large or hard-case bags.
 You don’t need much, and storage space in the vans is limited.